The proper dynamics of both ascent and descent with respect to spiritual development are subtler than commonly realised.

-So long before the specialised development of such conscious stages can be complete, one must already embark in the contemplative direction of Band 3, before the unconscious energy needed for this task becomes significantly eroded.
+So long before the specialised development of such conscious stages can be complete, one must already embark in the contemplative direction of Band 3, to prevent the unconscious energy needed for this task from becoming significantly eroded.

 Thus as I have repeatedly stated, the specialised default rational development of Band 2 i.e. the understanding associated with the first significant unfolding of Band 2 stages, can itself create a major block in terms of the subsequent unfolding of Band 3 (and the more advanced bands of development).

 Likewise the attempted specialisation of default development of the contemplative awareness of Band 4, could likewise create a major problem with respect to the subsequent successful grounding of this awareness in the rational understanding of Band 2.

 Therefore, though for simplicity I have tended to characterise Band 5 with the spiritual descent i.e. in the attempt to integrate spiritual contemplative awareness with everyday linear understanding, the vertical dynamics of this Band are in fact more complex.